Investigamer/Proxyshop/README.md

 # Install the Proxyshop project
 poetry install
 ```
-- Install the fonts included in the `fonts` folder.
+- Install the fonts included in the `fonts/` folder.
 Do not delete these, even after you install them (some are used by the GUI).
-- **[Optional]** Currently, the Python version of Proxyshop cannot download templates using the **Update** button, because our API keys are not made public.
-If you wish to download the Proxyshop templates, [follow this guide](#downloading-templates-manually) to download them manually.
+- **_Optional_**: Currently, the Python version of Proxyshop cannot download templates using the **Update** button, because our API keys are not made public.
+If you wish to download the Proxyshop templates, [follow this guide](#-download-templates-manually) to download them manually.
 - Create a folder called `art` in the root directory.
 This is where you place art images for cards you wish to render.
 - Run the app:
 ```bash